 I read cozy and historical mysteries, a bit of Paranormal/UF, and to mix it up, I read science and gardening books on occasion.

 Honestly, anyone interested in science but might feel intimidated by the often tedious or complex explanations, or anyone who just thinks the science involved in the every day fascinating will get a lot out of this book.
-Czerski often gets auto-biographical with her narrative, and sometimes it can feel a little forced, but she is a physicist, so why wouldn't she use her own experiences to illustrate her points?
-(For the record, MT and I both think she and her friends got totally screwed over on the whole trebuchet debacle.)
+Czerski often gets auto-biographical with her narrative, but she is a physicist, so why wouldn't she use her own experiences to illustrate her points?
+(For the record, MT and I both think she and her friends got totally screwed on the whole trebuchet debacle.)

 Overall, a lot of fun.